Orcas in popular culture: Film and television

-In Disney's "The Little Mermaid (TV series), features Spot, a playful killer whale that Ariel adopts and takes care of when he was a baby.
+In Disney's animated series The Little Mermaid, features Spot, a playful killer whale that Ariel adopts and takes care of when he was a baby.
 Spot appears twice in the TV series, once in the pilot "A Whale of a Tale" and "Save the whale" in Season 2.

-Moby Lick from the animated series Street Sharks.
+Moby Lick from the animated series Street Sharks is a human who was mutated into an anthropomorphic orca by the villain Dr. Paradigm and placed under his control.
+After escaping Paradigm's control, Moby becomes an ally to the eponymous Street Sharks.

 In Eight Below a killer whale carcass which was found by Max and the other dogs was guarded by a leopard seal.

 A popular Internet video shows a killer whale appearing to jump on a group of kayakers.
 The event shown is a fake used in an advertisement for a sports drink.

 In the G.I.
 Joe episode "Iceberg Goes South", Cobra scientist Doctor Mindbender uses DNA to transform the character, Iceberg, into a killer whale, whom the Joes must then safely capture and restore to being human.
 At the end of the episode, Dr. Mindbender, having escaped the Joes, finds himself being chased by a real killer whale.
 The episode has been described as one of the most bizarre G.I.
 Joe episodes.